 Term Description Authorized Connection Profile (ACP) A profile that defines connectivity settings to the FedNow Service for a Participant or Service Provider, which are used to process and manage messages and payments on behalf of one or multiple RTNs.
 Connection Party A role played by a Participant that maintains an electronic connection to the FedNow Service through which the organization enables one or more RTNs to access the FedNow Service.
 Connection Point The grouping of endpoints maintained by a Participant in their role as a Connection Party that enables them to communicate with the FedNow Service.
 Correspondent A financial institution (FI) that maintains a Master Account with a Federal Reserve Bank and has agreed to maintain a Settlement Account for another FedNow Participant.
 Electronic Connection A communication facility used to exchange data between a Federal Reserve Bank and an institution or its Service Provider.
 The term includes but is not limited to an internet, extranet, wireless, wide area network ("WAN"), local area network ("LAN"), or other data connection, and a connection for which access, authentication, or authorization is controlled by use of one or more Access Control Features.
 See also "Service Provider."
-Participant A financial institution authorized by a Federal Reserve Bank to send, receive or settle messages through the FedNow Service.
+FedNow DevRel Resource The developer relations resource, or FedNow DevRel, is a tech-centric resource that Participants can access using their FedLine Solutions credentials.
+It allows live Participants and those currently onboarding to easily browse, search and download information to help them build, implement and maintain their instant payment technology with the FedNow Service.
 IBM MQ Messaging solution used to send and receive data as messages between applications, services and systems.
 Key Pairs A set of security credentials, composed of a public key and a private key used to verify identities.
 Master Account The record of financial rights and obligations of an account holder and the administrative Federal Reserve Bank with respect to each other, where opening, intra-day and closing balances are determined.
 A Master Account is identified by a primary RTN.
 Message Any message (whether a value or nonvalue message), notice or other communication sent, received, processed or otherwise transmitted through the FedNow Service.
 A message includes any Advice of Credit (including a payment order), Acknowledgement, Rejection and Nonvalue Message.